openvinotoolkit/model_server/extras/ovms-operator/README.md

 ## About this Operator
-This Operator is based on a [Helm chart](../../deploy/ovms) for OVMS.
-It support all the parameters from the helm chart.
+This Operator is based on a [Helm chart](https://github.com/openvinotoolkit/model_server/tree/v2021.3/deploy) for OVMS.
+It supports all the parameters from the helm chart.

 It allows for easy deployment and management of OVMS service in the Kubernetes cluster by just creating `Ovms` resource.